viperproject/tutorial/src/functions.md

 The `values` function requires an `lseg` predicate instance in its precondition to obtain the permissions to traverse the list.
 Its body uses an `unfolding` expression to obtain the predicate instance required for the recursive application.

-//exercise//
+> **Exercise**

-* Use the `values` function to strengthen the postcondition of `removeFirst` by stating that `first` was indeed the first element of the segment.
+> * Use the `values` function to strengthen the postcondition of `removeFirst` by stating that `first` was indeed the first element of the segment.
-* Extend the example by a `contains` function that checks whether or not a list segment contains a given element.
+> * Extend the example by a `contains` function that checks whether or not a list segment contains a given element.
-* Extend the example by implementing an `append` method that appends an element to a list segment (similar to the one used in the predicate section).
+> * Extend the example by implementing an `append` method that appends an element to a list segment
+>   (similar to the one used in the predicate section).
 Afterwards:
-  * Use `contains` to express that the appended element is contained in the resulting segment.
+>   * Use `contains` to express that the appended element is contained in the resulting segment.
-  * Alternatively, use `values` to express that: (1) the given an element has been appended and (2) that the values stored in the rest of the list segment have not been changed.
+>   * Alternatively, use `values` to express that: (1) the given an element has been appended and (2) that the values stored in the rest of the list segment have not been changed.

-///